-- Implement an integrated marketing and communications plan to launch the expanded Museum on multiple platforms. - Continue to implement the marketing and communications strategy to support the national roll-out of the Canada: Day 1 travelling exhibit, leading to 2017 celebrations. - Continue to promote the Canada: Day 1 mobile guide app to complement the exhibit experience and extend its reach. - Continue to grow the mailing list through active offer to Museum patrons and build audience engagement through a monthly e-newsletter. - Leverage opportunities for revenue generation and public awareness in conjunction with the roll-out of the travelling exhibition, Canada: Day 1 and Canada 150 celebrations.
+- 🕴 Conduct a brand audit for consistency of message and experience across all touchpoints. - Continue to implement a marketing and communications strategy to support the Canada: Day 1 travelling exhibit. - Continue to promote the Canada: Day 1 mobile guide app to complement the exhibit experience and extend its reach. - Continue to grow the mailing list through active offer to Museum patrons and build audience engagement through a monthly e-newsletter. - Leverage opportunities for revenue generation and public awareness in conjunction with the Canada: Day 1 travelling exhibit and Canada 150 events. - Continue the blogger relations and travel writer outreach program.